mosip/documentation/docs/MOSIP-Device-Service-Specification.md

 ```

 {% hint style="info" %}
-* The response is an array that we could have a single device enumerating with multiple biometric options.
+The response is an array that we could have a single device enumerating with multiple biometric options.<br>
-* The service should ensure to respond only if the type parameter matches the type of device or the type parameter is a "Biometric Device".
+The service should ensure to respond only if the type parameter matches the type of device or the type parameter is a "Biometric Device".
 {% endhint %}

 ### Windows/Linux